AgustinPardo/ETL-OT-Challenge/README.md

 python main.py -etl -n 8
 ```

-Count how many target-target pairs share a connection to at least two diseases.
-Execute:
+Count how many target-target pairs share a connection to at least two diseases using 8 CPUs Execute:
 ```bash
 python main.py -tt -n 8
 ```

-Get how many CPUs are available on your execution envirovment.
+Get how many CPUs are available on your execution environment.
 Execute:
 ```bash
 python main.py -nc
 ```